The Future of Work

-On Thursday, October 29, the SNF DIALOGUES held an online discussion about our changing modes of working, the impact of technological advances like automation on workplaces, and the rise of artificial intelligence.
-Collectively, these developments are catalyzing major shifts in how we think about work now and in what work will look like in the future.
-The discussion featured Assistant Professor at the European University of Cyprus School of Law Stamatina Yannakourou, author and Digital Lead at Willis Towers Watson George Zarkadakis, and Nobel laureate and Regius Professor at the London School of Economics Christopher Pissarides.
+On Thursday, 29 October, the SNF Dialogues held an online discussion about our changing modes of working, the impact of technological advances like automation on workplaces, and the rise of artificial intelligence.
+Collectively, these developments are catalyzing major shifts in how we think about work now and what work will look like in the future.
+The discussion featured Assistant Professor at the European University of Cyprus School of Law, Stamatina Yannakourou, author and Digital Lead at Willis Towers Watson, George Zarkadakis, and Nobel laureate and Regius Professor at the London School of Economics, Christopher Pissarides.

-Commenting on how technological developments will influence the future of work, Christopher Pissarides mentioned that “the most serious problem we face today around new technologies is not the loss of jobs, but the inequality that new technologies inherently lead to in the marketplace.
-This is due to globalization, and the fact that large companies become more productive and competitive with new technologies than ever before.”
-Speaking on the importance of dialogue between the state, workers, and companies, Pissarides asserted that “the dialogue must be continuous, because, that way, both the employee and the employer feel that they are part of the team.
+Speaking on the importance of dialogue between the state, workers, and companies, Christopher Pissarides asserted that “the dialogue must be continuous, because, that way, both the employee and the employer feel that they are part of the team.
 The companies that do best are the ones that stress both the viability of their strategy and collaboration between employer and employee.”
 On the introduction of robots in the workplace, Pissarides said, “Unfortunately, or fortunately, no matter how robots are introduced, a country’s national income will increase.
 What will change is wealth distribution, because, if there is no cooperation between robots and employees, the employees will end up with lower incomes, and the robot owners with much higher ones.”

-Concerning the rise of artificial intelligence, George Zarkadakis commented that, “we must approach artificial intelligence as a multiplier of human productivity and intelligence.
-This is the great opportunity, which we must not be afraid of.”
-On contemporary models of working, Zarkadakis said that “there can be a more participatory work model where employees, in addition to their pay, also receive a dividend on the market value of the company.”
+On contemporary models of working, George Zarkadakis said that “there can be a more participatory work model where employees, in addition to their pay, also receive a dividend on the market value of the company.”
 When asked whether Greek companies are ready to adopt new technologies and ensure good jobs for all, he replied that “the major problem for Greek companies has always been the Greek state, which has held them back from being competitive.”

-Questions around the future of work will also feature prominently in the conversations during the next SNF Nostos Conference, to be held on June 24 and 25, 2021.
-The Conference will focus on the complex, nuanced topic of Humanity and Artificial Intelligence, and will examine the dynamics between humanity and artificial intelligence and how they manifest themselves in the areas of work, education, justice, history, and even wisdom.
+Questions around the future of work will also be prominently featured in the conversations during the next SNF Nostos Conference, to be held on June 24 and 25, 2021.
+The Conference will focus on the complex, nuanced topic of Humanity and Artificial Intelligence, and will examine the dynamics between the two and how they manifest themselves in the areas of work, education, justice, history, and even wisdom.